rita-barbosa/LAPR2-2223/docs/sprintD/us004/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

 * There is a dependency of US004 to any agency created in US005.
 An agency is in charge of a request.
+* There is a dependency of US004 to any agent registered in US003.
+An agent is responsible for a request.

 ### 1.5 Input and Output Data